-If you’re dealing with tax debt, you’ve no doubt heard radio or TV ads touting the Fresh Start Initiative.
-But those ads don’t tell you what’s involved or what’s available in the way of help and representation.
-Read on to learn more about the IRS Fresh Start Initiative and who can qualify.
+If you’re dealing with tax debt, you’ve no doubt heard radio or TV ads touting the IRS Fresh Start Initiative.
+But what is the Fresh Start Initiative?
+How does it help you get out of tax debt?
+What is available in the way of help?
+Who can qualify?

-The Fresh Start Initiative is not new.
-In fact, if you search for Fresh Start Initiative on the IRS’s website, it gives you nothing on the topic.
+The Fresh Start IRS Program is not new.
+In fact, if you search for the IRS Fresh Start Initiative on the IRS’s website, it gives you nothing on the topic.
 In part, that’s because the Fresh Start Initiative goes back to 2011 when these newly designed rules focused on taxpayers who owed back taxes but had no federal tax liens filed against them.

-The IRS Fresh Start Initiative was designed to give taxpayers laden with first-time tax debt a second chance to do things right, and it included:
+The IRS Fresh Start Relief Program was designed to give taxpayers laden with first-time tax debt a second chance to do things right, and it included:

 In 2012, the IRS expanded the Fresh Start Initiative, making it available to even more taxpayers.
 Revisions included: